DevExpress/devextreme-documentation/concepts/05 Widgets/TagBox/00 Overview.md

-The **TagBox** widget is an editor that allows an end user to select multiple items from a drop-down list.
+The **TagBox** UI component is an editor that allows an end user to select multiple items from a drop-down list.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/TagBox/Overview/"
 }

 The following code adds the **TagBox** to your page.
-The simplest configuration of the widget requires only a [dataSource](/api-reference/10%20UI%20Widgets/DataExpressionMixin/1%20Configuration/dataSource.md '/Documentation/ApiReference/UI_Widgets/dxTagBox/Configuration/#dataSource') to be specified.
+The simplest configuration of the UI component requires only a [dataSource](/api-reference/10%20UI%20Widgets/DataExpressionMixin/1%20Configuration/dataSource.md '/Documentation/ApiReference/UI_Widgets/dxTagBox/Configuration/#dataSource') to be specified.
 In addition, you can specify the [placeholder](/api-reference/10%20UI%20Widgets/dxSelectBox/1%20Configuration/placeholder.md '/Documentation/ApiReference/UI_Widgets/dxTagBox/Configuration/#placeholder') to be displayed when the **TagBox** is empty.

 ---
 ##### jQuery